 “I think it’s all going to be about artificial intelligence.
 Predictive analytics and artificial intelligence, not only at the back-end to make you more efficient and help you, but from a customer perspective, is just going to be an expectation.
 People are just going to expect that your business can do these things and you need to be in a position to be able to get on board with that,” says Taylor.

-Citta’s journey to intelligence began in June 2016 when the company became the first retailer in the world to go live with Dynamics 365.
+Citta’s journey to intelligence began in June 2016 when the company became the first retailer in the world to go live with Dynamics 365 Finance and Operations and POS.
 Working with Microsoft partner Sable 37 the company has committed to regular upgrades of the platform to ensure that it keeps pace with the fast pace of innovation now sprinting across the global retail landscape.

-Taylor explains that one of the priorities for Citta is to have just enough products – not so much that it’s left with unsold stock at the end of a season – but enough to meet customer demand.
+Taylor explains that one of the priorities for Citta is to have just enough products – not so much that it’s left with unsold stock at the end of a season – but enough to meet customer demand – using standard capabilities of Supply Chain in Dynamics 365.
 In the past that has been a pretty manual business, and Taylor says that there is now the opportunity to make more use of artificial intelligence to support buying, planning and forecasting.

 Citta is also expanding its use of CRM, refining its loyalty program and looking to implement full warehouse management.